- This event has passed.

 Drawing on diverse sources, including interviews with the last surviving seamstress, The Dressmakers of Auschwitz follows the fates of these brave women.
 Their bonds of family and friendship not only helped them endure persecution, but also to play their part in camp resistance.

 Weaving the dressmakers’ remarkable experiences within the context of Nazi policies for plunder and exploitation, historian Lucy Adlington exposes the greed, cruelty, and hypocrisy of the Third Reich and offers a fresh look at a little-known chapter of World War II and the Holocaust.

-Lucy will be joining Sydney Jewish Writers Festival from the UK on Thursday October 14th at 8pm via Zoom.
+Lucy will be in conversation with Aviva Lowy, joining Sydney Jewish Writers Festival from the UK on Thursday October 14th at 8pm AEDT via Zoom.

 Lucy Adlington is a British dress historian with more than twenty years’ experience researching social history.
 Adlington runs History Wardrobe, a company which presents costume-in-context talks across the UK.
 Her non-fiction publications include: Women’s Lives and Clothes in WWII: Ready for Action and Stitches in Time – the Story of the Clothes we Wear.
 Her latest book is The Dressmakers of Auschwitz (Published by Hachette, August 31, 2021).

 She’s also the author of seven novels including the Carnegie-nominated, critically-acclaimed The Red Ribbon.
 Lucy Adlington lives on a farm in Yorkshire.

 Aviva Lowy started her career as a radio journalist with 2JJJ and the ABC.
 She has written on a broad range of subjects, from food and travel to science and health.

 Praise for The Dressmakers of Auschwitz by Lucy Adlington